Request a demo

 This may mean reducing your initial scope, narrowing down features or functionality, or trialling an imperfect solution.

-What’s the smallest thing you could deliver in order to get real customer feedback quickly?
+What’s the smallest thing you could deliver in order to get real customer feedback and validate your plan?

 TL;DR – launch things cheaply

 Avoid spending lots of money until the outcome of your work is predictable.
 Once it’s proven that the content ranks, the ads work or the landing page converts, then it’s time to consider ramping-up spend.

 Until then, keep it cheap by: